-The College Campus Shop sells textbooks, school supplies, gifts and apparel items, and course equipment.
-The Campus Shop is located inside the East Entrance of the Academic Technical Center.
+The College Campus Shop sells school supplies, gifts and apparel items, and course equipment.

 All Campus Shop purchases are made by cash, credit or debit card, check, or financial aid.
 No financial aid charges are permitted unless authorized by a supporting agency and/or grant award that has been approved in advance by the Financial Aid Office.
 An official book voucher and a photo ID are required for all financial aid charges.
 A paper copy of your schedule is required for all other textbook purchases.